huggingface/transfer-learning-conv-ai/README.md

-## Edited for incorporating migration notes from pytorch-pretrained-bert to pytorch-transformers & added guidance for finetuning it to a custom dataset.
+# Edited for incorporating migration notes from pytorch-pretrained-bert to pytorch-transformers & added guidance for finetuning the pretrained dialog model ) to a custom dataset.
 ----

 - Author: Justin Cho